Stay up-to-date for more secure web browsing

 End of support for Windows XP

-On April 8, 2014, Microsoft ended support for Windows XP.
+Microsoft has ended support for Windows XP.
 To stay protected after support ends, you have two options:

 Upgrade your current PC